xload1/Wave/readme.md

 - short paths are much more important than long paths,
 - direct double-favorite overlap is the strongest signal,
 - already-swiped users are sent to the tail of the feed,
-- a small controlled randomization is applied to avoid completely static ordering.
+- a small controlled randomization (Gumbel randomization) is applied to avoid completely static ordering.

 This gives a result that is stronger than a pure "same tracks count" baseline, while still remaining explainable.